- Alleviate the impact on financial aid

 Who may want to consider a 529?

-Anyone with children or grandchildren likely going to college, whether they are babies or teenagers, may want to consider investing in a 529 college savings plan account.
+Anyone with children or grandchildren likely going to college, whether they are babies or teenagers, may want to consider investing in a 529 savings plan account.
 The sooner you start, the longer you have to take advantage of the tax-deferred growth and generous contribution limits.

 Investors also may want to consider setting up regular, automatic contributions to take advantage of dollar cost averaging—a strategy that can lower the average price you pay for fund units over time and can help mitigate the risk of market volatility.
 Besides, many investors don't have the financial capacity to make meaningful, lump sum contributions to a 529 college savings plan.